Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Beyer, H.G. and Schwefel, H.P., 2002.
 Evolution strategies–A comprehensive introduction.
 Natural Computing, 1(1), pp.3-52.

+* Hansen, N., Müller, S.D. and Koumoutsakos, P., 2003.
+Reducing the time complexity of the derandomized evolution strategy with covariance matrix adaptation (CMA-ES).
+Evolutionary Computation, 11(1), pp.1-18.

   * Hansen, N. and Ostermeier, A., 2001.
 Completely derandomized self-adaptation in evolution strategies.
 Evolutionary Computation, 9(2), pp.159-195.

 * Bäck, T., Hoffmeister, F. and Schwefel, H.P., 1991.
 A survey of evolution strategies.
 In Proceedings of International Conference on Genetic Algorithms.